Hippotherapy and Down Syndrome

 The horse’s rhythmic movement enhances muscle stimulation, which can ultimately benefit individuals with reduced motor function, balance deficits, and postural misalignment.
 Studies demonstrate that hippotherapy can lead to alignment correction in shoulders, heads, hips, and lower limbs.
 If posture concerns are left unaddressed during childhood, further musculoskeletal growth may exacerbate the problem, leading to orthopedic disorders later in life.
 This is why early intervention is so important.

-The Benefits of the MiraColt Hippotherapy Simulator for Down Syndrome
+The Benefits for People With Down Syndrome

 Our technology goes beyond what other simulators have achieved in the past by authentically recreating a horse’s walking pattern.
-This equipment has had a lifechanging impact in households and clinics across the country.
+This Down syndrome equipment has had a lifechanging impact in households and clinics across the country.